kokkos/array_ref/notes/jacksonville_minutes.rst

         * Bryce: Yes.
     * Eric: How about [{0,1,2}] for indexing operator?
         * Carter: Our users would be unhappy.
-        * Carter and Bryce: We could do this, or something like [][][] with a DSEL, but the call operator is not complex we believe the best option.
+        * Carter and Bryce: We could do this, or something like [][][] with a DSEL, but the call operator is not complex and we believe the best option.
     * Discussion of maximum rank.
         * Carter: We've found we do not have codes that have more than 8 dimensions in practice.
         * Bryce: We have 6.